Photogrammetry with drones

 I don’t know if these drones are the best drones for photogrammetry, but I am sure that with any of them you will be able to achieve more than good results.

 • DJI Mavic 2 Pro: We always come back to the great DJI Mavic 2 Pro.
-This high-end drone features the famous Hasselblad 20 MP camera, a 1″ CMOS sensor and 4K recording capability.
-It offers a flight range of 31′ and a video transmission range of 8 km.
-Intelligent flight and omni-directional obstacle detection.
-This makes it one of the best options for professional drone photography and videography.
+This high-end drone features the famous 20 MP Hasselblad camera, a 1″ CMOS sensor, 4K, 31′ flight time, and 8 km video transmission.
+Intelligent flight modes and omnidirectional obstacle detection.
+One of the best options for professional drone photography and videography.

-• MAVIC 3M: The Mavic 3M is a drone that combines an RGB camera with 4 multispectral cameras.
+• MAVIC 3M: Combines an RGB camera with four multispectral cameras.
 It has a 20 MP 4/3 CMOS RGB and RTK (satellite positioning) camera.
-This drone is suitable for precision agriculture, as you can see in the following video.
+Suitable for precision agriculture, as you can see in the following video.

 Remember that by purchasing some of these products, for you at no extra cost from these links, you help to maintain my website, Javier Gómiz, and to continue offering you the best information about photography and video with drones.